 Oanh has been with the program for a little over a year after transferring from community college.
 Oanh stated that she was “nervous about all of the different things from adjusting to the quarter system, taking more intense classes, being involved in school, and, especially, getting into the CalTeach program,” but that this nervousness was put to rest through the help of CalTeach professors.
 Oanh described her professors as “amazing and caring” and is excited about the opportunity to do fieldwork at different schools in the area.
 When asked how her experience has been with CalTeach and UCI, she replied, “beyond what I was hoping for!”
 Glad to have you with us, Oanh!

-Meet Nic and Jessica – soon-to-be graduates of UCI and CalTeach!
+Meet Nic and Jessica – recent graduates of UCI and CalTeach!

 When asked what he enjoyed most about being in the CalTeach program Nic stated, “the connections I have been able to make.
 Not only the friendships that I have built, but the professional connections that I have made with the school districts I’ve worked with, and the faculty here at UCI that supported my every step”.
 He continued to say that, “the staff in the CalTeach program have helped me grow as an educator and supported me,” on his path to becoming a mathematics teacher.
 Nic discussed the people he has met in the program have become some of his greatest friends over the last four years.